oaktown/calliope/README.md

 If you want data to persist (from [elastic-with-docker repo](https://github.com/olivere/elastic-with-docker)):

-> Make sure to create a ./data directory locally and uncomment the volumnes section in Docker Compose file(s) if you want your data to be persistent.
+> Make sure to create a ./data directory locally and uncomment the volumes section in Docker Compose file(s) if you want your data to be persistent.

 Note: `data` has been added to .gitignore